Filing Bankruptcy Chapter 13

 Perhaps the most powerful tool in a chapter 13 case, is the ability to save your home from foreclosure.
 The automatic stay stops the foreclosure proceeding as soon you file the chapter 13 petition.
 You may then bring the past-due payments current over a reasonable period of time.
 If you are behind on your mortgage payments, and want to save your home, you should contact us right away.
 Your chapter 13 case must be filed before the foreclosure process is complete according to Arizona state law.
 Filing the chapter 13 case alone is not enough to save the home.
 You must also make the regular mortgage payments that come due after the chapter 13 filing.

 Between 20 and 50 days after file your chapter 13 petition, the chapter 13 trustee will hold a meeting of creditors.
 During this meeting, the trustee places you under oath, and both the trustee and creditors may ask questions.
 The Judge is not present at this meeting.
 You are required to attend the meeting and answer questions regarding your financial affairs and the proposed terms of the plan.
-If a husband and wife file a joint petition, they both must attend the creditors’ meeting and ansr questions.
-In most cases the Arizona Bankruptcy court 341 meeting lasts fer than 10 minutes, and your Phoenix attorney will be there with you.
+If a husband and wife file a joint petition, they both must attend the creditors’ meeting and answer questions regardless of who is the wage earner.
+In most cases the Arizona Bankruptcy court 341 meeting lasts for about than 10 minutes, and your Phoenix Bankruptcy attorney will be there with you.

 In a chapter 13 case, to participate in distributions from the bankruptcy estate, unsecured creditors must file their claims with the court within 90 days after the first date set for the meeting of creditors.
 A governmental unit, hover, has 180 days from the date the case is filed file a proof of claim.